rootstrap/blog/content/My favorite extensions for programming Ruby in Visual Studio Code.md

 ## [Ruby Solargraph](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph)

-Another **must-have** extension if you are a Ruby developer, gives Visual Studio Code some features that can be found in IDE's like "Go to definition" for classes, modules, and methods.
+Another **vital** extension if you are a Ruby developer, which gives Visual Studio Code some features that can be found in IDE's like "Go to definition" for classes, modules, and methods.
 Also provides documentation and code completion.
 If you are learning Ruby, this extension will help you a lot.

 **Features:**